isomerpages/csc-knowledge/_ethos-issue-26/Building an Age Inclusive Healthcare System in Singapore.md

 opportunities.</p>
 </div>

-<p>Research on the theory of stereotype embodiment indicates that the internalisation of negative age stereotypes into one’s self-concept is associated with adverse health outcomes such as a reduced sense of self-efficacy and a higher risk of depression.12 On the flipside, positive age stereotypes are linked to favourable health outcomes such as increased longevity and better functional health.
+<p>Research on the theory of stereotype embodiment indicates that the internalisation of negative age stereotypes into one’s self-concept is associated with adverse health outcomes such as a reduced sense of self-efficacy and a higher risk of depression.<sup><a href="#notestop">12</a></sup> On the flipside, positive age stereotypes are linked to favourable health outcomes such as increased longevity and better functional health.
 This means that reframing ageing can be a powerful tool in promoting preventive care and healthy ageing.</p>

 <p>In Singapore, much like in other countries, the ageing population is often depicted using catastrophic terms like 'silver tsunami', 'age quake' and 'demographic time bomb'.
 These depictions invariably lead to discussions about population ageing as a phenomenon that will precipitate a surge in chronic diseases and strain an already stretched healthcare system.
 Such counterproductive narratives need to be unlearned.
 Reframing ageing in the healthcare context does not mean denying the challenges posed by an ageing population, but rather adopting a more balanced perspective that considers the potential opportunities it brings.</p>